0xAtelerix/sdk/Readme.md

 ### Implementing your transaction type

 Your transaction type must implement `apptypes.AppTransaction`.
 Each transaction carries your domain-specific fields and a `Process` method that mutates state:

-The same example test also shows how to bootstrap multichain reads.
-You have two backends:

-- **MDBX (default)** – open with `NewMultichainStateAccessDB` or `NewMultichainStateAccessDBWith` (pass a custom opener).
-Then wrap with `NewMultichainStateAccess`.
-- **SQLite** – if your fetcher produces SQLite snapshots, open with `NewMultichainStateAccessSQLDB` and wrap with `NewMultichainStateAccessSQL` (implements the same `MultichainReader` interface).

-Once you have a `MultichainReader`, construct `MultichainStateAccess` (MDBX) or use the SQLite reader directly and hand it to `BatchProcesser`.
-Turning that into a real workflow involves three extra steps.

 ```go
 type MyTransaction[R MyReceipt] struct {